-"The alcohol dries the surface of teeth and restorations thus making the teeth more prone to darkening."
+"The alcohol dries the surface of teeth and restorations thus making the teeth more prone to darkening," he says.
 He also advises patients to sip coffee, red wine and dark sodas through a straw, since these daily treats can contribute to yellowing.
 Not sure what will compromise your bright white smile?
-Layliev says, "A good rule of thumb is, anything that will stain a white shirt will stain your teeth."
+"A good rule of thumb: Anything that will stain a white shirt will stain your teeth," Dr. Layliev says.

 How to Brush Your Teeth Without a Toothbrush